-1. That the proposed request is consistent with the purposes, goals, objectives, and policies of the Comprehensive Plan.

-RESPONSE: The proposal is consistent with the purposes, goals, objectives, and policies of the comprehensive plan as discussed throughout this justification statement.

-2. That the proposed request is in compliance with all articles of the Land Development Regulations (LDR).
+- That the proposed request is consistent with the purposes, goals, objectives, and policies of the Comprehensive Plan.
+RESPONSE: The proposal is consistent with the purposes, goals, objectives, and policies of the comprehensive plan, as discussed throughout this justification statement. - That the proposed request is in compliance with all articles of the Land Development Regulations (LDR).
+RESPONSE: The proposal is consistent with all articles of the LDR, as discussed overall design of the property.

-RESPONSE: The proposal is consistent with all articles of the LDR as discussed throughout this justification statement.
+throughout this justification statement.